 A trained law enforcement advocate (non-police position) is available to provide post-crisis support to persons who report they have been a victim of a crime.
 Services available include:

 * Individual and workplace safety-planning

-* Review of RI victim rights, related law, legal definitions of crimes, and relative legislation
+* Review of RI victim rights, related law, legal definitions of crimes, and related legislation

-* Provide transportation and accompaniment to local courts, Providence Police Department, and Attorney General's office as necessary
+* Provide transportation and accompaniment to local courts for pretrial and restraining order hearings

-* Provide resource information, as well as referrals to external agencies servicing victims of crime, and their families in Rhode Island and Massachusetts
+* Provide resource information, as well as referrals to external agencies servicing victims of crime, and their families in Rhode Island, Connecticut, and Massachusetts

 * Explain options and procedures for reporting